nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 The nf-core/modules repository also includes defined tests for each module which run on tiny test data on the nf-core/test-datasets repository (modules branch).
 The modules tests run in a similar way as pipeline tests on GitHub actions and ensure that modules are always functional and produce the desired results.

-The nf-core tools have a series of subcommands to work with nf-core modules.
+nf-core tools have a series of subcommands to work with nf-core modules.
 You can list all the modules that are available in the nf-core/modules repository with the following command:

 ```bash